-Since 2013, Mr. Polovets has served as Lead Director of the Advisory Board of L1 Energy, a $10 billion investment arm of Alfa Group, controlled by Michael Fridman.
+Since 2013, Mr. Polovets has served as Lead Director of the Advisory Board of L1 Energy, a $15 billion private equity firm which owns oil and gas assets in Norway, German, Denmark and Egypt.
 He is also the Lead Non-Executive Director of the Board of Clal Industries, a major Israeli holding company with a diversified portfolio of investments in industrial, manufacturing, hi-tech, biotech and consumer sectors.
-Clal is wholly owned by Access Industries, a US investment firm controlled by Len Blavatnik.

 Stan is a graduate of Stanford Business School and has a Master’s Degree from Stanford University in Russian and East European Studies.
 He and his wife Erina live in New York with their three children.